Astrochicken: History

 The term "astrochicken" does not occur in Dyson's earliest essays regarding von Neumann-inspired automata.
 The concept was announced in a lecture Dyson was giving in Adelaide, Australia, on the subject of space exploration with biotechnology.
-An audience member called out "Oh, you mean this is an astro-chicken." and the whimsical name caught on, with Dyson beginning to use it himself in subsequent essays he wrote on his theoretical biotechnology spacecraft.
+An audience member called out "Oh, you mean this is an astro-chicken," and the whimsical name caught on, with Dyson beginning to use it himself in subsequent essays he wrote on his theoretical biotechnology spacecraft.

 Today, Dyson's Astrochicken resonates with several theories of how space exploration might proceed in the future.
 Computer scientist Rodney Brooks has proposed sending a multitude of cheap, bug-like robots to explore Mars instead of solitary, expensive rovers.
 Cheaper and smaller means of studying space have also been the primary design philosophy of NASA for many years, perhaps best exemplified by the Mars Pathfinder mission.
 Physicist and noted author Michio Kaku wrote in his work Hyperspace, "Small, lightweight, and intelligent, Astrochicken is a versatile space probe that has a clear advantage over the bulky, exorbitantly expensive space missions of the past, which have been a bottleneck to space exploration. ...
 It will not need huge quantities of rocket fuel; it will be bred and programmed to 'eat' ice and hydrocarbons found in the rings surrounding the outer planets".

-As a noted author of essays on the possibilities of science in the future, Dyson's theories, such as the Dyson sphere and the Dyson tree, have become popular in the scientific and science fiction communities.
-The more whimsically named "Astrochicken" has not achieved this same level of fame.
+The Astrochicken is less well-known in the scientific and science fiction communities than Dyson's other theories, such as the Dyson sphere and the Dyson tree.